HSLdevcom/digitransit-site/src/pages/en/developers/apis/4-realtime-api/vehicle-positions-2/index.md

   -t "/hfp/v2/journey/ongoing/arr/+/+/+/+/+/+/+/1293140/#"
 ```

+**Note:** depending on the current traffic situation, you might have to wait a while to receive data

 #### Door status of a certain vehicle

 To subscribe to door status of a certain vehicle, use: